Employing a domestic worker? These are the formal contracts you need and regulations you must follow.

 - Maternity leave

 An employee may take up to four months of unpaid maternity leave and is not allowed to return to work for a minimum of six weeks after giving birth.
-As an employer, you are not legally obliged to pay a portion of their salary during maternity leave you may do so, but you may choose to.
-The employee is able to claim from UIF during this period.
+As an employer, you are not legally obliged to pay a portion of their salary during maternity leave, but you may choose to.
+The employee can claim from UIF during this period.

 - Family responsibility leave

-Every domestic worker must have a signed employment contract by law.
-The contract cannot override the Basic Conditions of Employment or the Domestic Workers Act, but covers the specifics of your employment arrangement.
-It is still useful to cover all the basic conditions already mentioned here so that you and your employee can discuss and understand them.
+Every domestic worker must have a signed employment contract.
+The contract cannot override the Basic Conditions of Employment and covers the specifics of your employment arrangement.
+It is useful to cover all the basic conditions already mentioned here so that you and your employee can discuss and understand them.
 You should review the contract with your employee every year.
 It should contain:

 - The full name and address of the employer

-- The full name and occupation of the employee, and a brief description of the work that he or she will be doing
+- The full name and occupation of the employee, and a description of the work they will be doing

 - The place of work